BirdsCanada/NatureCountsAPI/NatureCounts_API_v1.00.md

 If your original filter included multiple collection codes, repeat this step with each collection in that set.

+Once all data has been downloaded, call the `release_request_id` function to update the database with your query details.

 ### Reviewing Your Queries ###